mas-4/cheap-experiments/README.md

 ### Philosophy

+This isn't ultralearning in the traditional sense, I'm not speedrunning MIT level knowledge, I'm trying to surpass it.
+Slow and deep and foundational knowledge.

-Seeking a basis for the goal space: linearly independent and yet still spans the goal space.
+I am Seeking a basis for the goal space: linearly independent and yet still spans the goal space.

-Seeking mathematical rigor to conquer the math dragon 🐉.
+I seek mathematical rigor to conquer the math dragon 🐉.
 No half assed computationally focussed "this is how you do a matrix multiply" books.

 This booklist is meant to reflect the actual best and most rigorous texts that form the basis.
 MIT will have stuff like Strang, but I choose Axler.
 I choose Spivak for the disguised real analysis rather than a cookbook of derivatives.
 Soviet math is of particular interest for its reputation for blending intuition and rigor.
 Soviet books get ⚒️.